darthbatman/simplified-ECON/README.md

 To run the pipeline, run the cells of the Jupyter notebooks in the order of the pipeline steps listed above, using `jupyter lab`, ensuring the `se` kernel is selected.

 To compare the results of the AutoPhrase and ECON pipelines, run the cells of the `autophrase_comparison.ipynb` notebook.

+To evaluate the performance of the AutoPhrase, PRDR Phrase Detection, and ECON pipelines, run the cells of the `method_evaluation.ipynb` notebook.

 ## Authors